CTL Instructor Handbook

 - See the Office of Community Standards and Conduct (OCSC) guidelines for managing academic dishonesty.

-- UTD academic dishonesty policy indicates that “academic dishonesty includes but is not limited to plagiarism, collusion, cheating, fabrication, facilitating academic dishonesty, failure to contribute to a collaborative project, and sabotage.”
+- UT Dallas academic dishonesty policy states that “academic dishonesty includes but is not limited to plagiarism, collusion, cheating, fabrication, facilitating academic dishonesty, failure to contribute to a collaborative project, and sabotage.”

 - Instructors should document allegations and then refer the case to OCSC via an Academic Dishonesty Reporting Form.
 Instructors are NOT to administer any punitive measure without referring the case to OCSC.
 If you suspect students of cheating during a test, you may remove any unauthorized material and discreetly ask the student to move to another seat, but the student must be allowed to finish the test.
 Instructors may gather evidence, such as tests, reports, video or photographic evidence, and identify any witnesses of suspected academic dishonesty.

 - The most important aspect of managing academic dishonesty is prevention.
-The guidelines for managing academic dishonesty has useful information that instructors are expected to know and follow.
+The guidelines for preventing academic dishonesty provide important information that all instructors are expected to know and follow.

 - Reserve a room large enough to allow an empty seat between all students.

-- If space is insufficient for students to adequately spread out, consider giving two or more equivalent but different exams (A and B) to students sitting side-by-side.
+- If there is not enough space for students to spread out, consider giving two or more equivalent but different exams (A and B) to students sitting side-by-side.

 - All backpacks, purses, bags, notebooks, books, etc., off desks.